Distinguishing threshold for some graph operations: Introduction

 \section{Introduction}

-A Graph's symmetry is called an \emph{automorphism}.
+A graph's symmetry is called an \emph{automorphism}.
 A vertex coloring of a graph is said to be \emph{distinguishing} (aka symmetry breaking) if the identity is the only automorphism that preserves it.
 The \emph{distinguishing number} of a graph $G$, denoted by $D(G)$, is the smallest number of colors required for such a coloring.
 For a positive integer $d$, if $G$ can be distinguishingly colored by $d$ colors, we say that $G$ is $d$-distinguishable.
-Obviously, if a graph $G$ is asymmetric, that is, if $\aut(G)=\{\id\}$, then $D(G)=1$.
-Furthermore, it is easy to verify that $D(K_n ) = n$, $D(K_{n,n} ) = n + 1$, $D(P_n ) = 2$, for $n \geq 2$, $D(C_n ) = 2$, for $n \geq 6$, while $D(C_3 ) = D(C_4) = D(C_5 ) = 3$~\cite{albertson1996symmetry}.

 The concept is not new and dates back to 1970s, when Babai considered it for the first time~\cite{Babai1977}.
 However, after appearance of~\cite{albertson1996symmetry} by Albertson and Collins in 1996, the concept captured a lot of interests and large number of novel methods and results were introduced to the community.
 Here we only mention those that are related to our results.